-The principal non-trade related financial instruments of the Group include cash and cash equivalents, short-term and long-term loans and derivative instruments.
+The principal non-trade related financial instruments of the Group include cash and cash equivalents, long-term debt and derivative instruments.
 These financial instruments, except derivative instruments, are used mainly for working capital management purposes.
-The trade-related financial assets and financial liabilities of the Group such as trade and other receivables, noncurrent receivables and deposits and accounts payable and accrued expenses arise directly from and are used to facilitate its daily operations.
+The trade-related financial assets and financial liabilities of the Group such as trade and other receivables, noncurrent receivables and deposits and accounts payable and accrued expenses, lease liabilities arise directly from and are used to facilitate its daily operations.